mangrove-lang/mangrove-vscode/CONTRIBUTING.md

 "server/ast: Implemented an AST type for template scopes" is an example of a better commit message.

-When writing commit messages, please prefix the component being modified by taking the path to the component relative to the directory of your working copy, and chopping off the `src/` component, then appending a ":" after.
+When writing commit messages, please prefix the component being modified by taking the path to the component relative to the directory of your working copy, chopping off the `src/` component, then appending a ":" after.

 Examples of this are: